Garage Upgrades and Tools

 I also had to cut the stopper block as the rubber part was going to be too hard to slide onto the hose if I wanted to keep the rubber end protector on it.

-Well now that I have the space it’s time to get a few more tools.
-Obviously I only got item on sale any things that I will actually use at some point.
+Well, now that I have the space it’s time to get a few more tools.
+Obviously, I only got items on sale and any things that I will actually use at some point.

 First up is a new grease gun and synthetic grease I got from work.

 It’s not really a tool and not even really for the shop but I do feel that it would be good to have a tow strap in the Ranger.
 Also, it was cheap.